Cube house

-Cube houses (kubuswoningen) are a set of innovative houses built in Helmond and Rotterdam in the Netherlands, designed by architect Piet Blom and based on the concept of "living as an urban roof": high density housing with sufficient space on the ground level, since its main purpose is to optimise the space inside.
-Blom tilted the cube of a conventional house corner upwards, and rested it upon a hexagon-shaped pylon.
-His design represents a village within a city, where each house represents a tree, and all the houses together, a forest.
-The central idea of the cube houses around the world is mainly optimizing the space, as a house, to a better distribution of the rooms inside.
+Cube houses (kubuswoningen) are a set of innovative houses built in the cities of Helmond and Rotterdam in the Netherlands, designed by architect Piet Blom.
+They are based on the concept of "living as an urban roof": high density housing with sufficient space on the ground level; its main purpose being to optimize the space inside.
+Blom combatted the ideas of conventional residential architecture by tilting the cube shape on its corner and rested it upon a hexagon-shaped pylon.
+Blom's main goal was to create an urban area that felt like a village.
+The cube houses around the world are meant to optimize the space as a house and to efficiently distribute the rooms inside.